The biggest obstacle you will face in your sales career is the fear of rejection in a sales encounter.

-It started when you were a little kid and you got told “no” a lot.
+Here’s a simple explanation: It may have started when you were a little kid and you got told “no” a lot.
 This caused you to start to link up “no” with doing something bad.
 So now every time you hear the word “no”, it triggers a visceral response that produces negative emotions.

 But what constitutes rejection?
 Who decides what rejection is?
 Is it a part of your biochemistry?
 Or did you link up what rejection meant as a child so now as an adult you’re trying to do something, make sales, etc…but you’ve linked up certain things with being rejected, which now is keeping you from success.

 How To View Rejection In A Sales Encounter From Now On

 Why don’t you make it harder for you to feel rejected?

 Maybe being punched in the face should be the thing that you link up with rejection.
 So you are not being rejected until somebody punches you in the face.

 You see, rejection is subjective.
 Change the definition of what rejection means to you and you’ll change the outcome of so many of your sales encounters.

 Here’s a better definition for Rejection: “Rejection is the failure to take personal responsibility of the outcome of an interaction.”

 [bctt tweet=”Make it a habit to take full responsibility.
 Whatever does or doesn’t happen ultimately comes down to you. ” username=”aaronjanx”]

 Let’s say somebody hangs up on you while you’re cold calling.
 Who’s fault is that?
 Well, you could think that it’s their fault because they didn’t even let you finish your pitch.
 The problem with this is that you fail to take responsibility of the outcome which will only hurt you.